StamusNetworks/SELKS/kubernetes/README.md

 ### Credentials and log in

-In order to access scirius, you will need following credentials:
+In order to access scirius, you will need following credentials (unless you changed them):

 -   user: `selks-user`
 -   password: `selks-user`